Team-BHP > Commercial Vehicles

 True, the pilot of the train that passed by first could have informed the pilot of the train that hit the people of the danger ahead.
 That is the reason pilots exchange flags when they cross.
 In this case, the walkie talkie could have been used to inform.
 But, the time would have been too short to slow down enough and like someone said, the headlights although looks powerful, doesn't have good illumination until the object reflects back some light.

-tharian is online now (2) Thanks
+tharian is offline (2) Thanks

 Old 20th October 2018, 17:51 #13